mozilla/data-docs/src/concepts/metric_hub.md

 # Metric Hub

-The Metric Hub is a [repository](https://github.com/mozilla/metric-hub) that contains metric, data source and segment definitions that have been reviewed and can be seen as the source of truth.
+Metric Hub is a [repository](https://github.com/mozilla/metric-hub) that contains metric, data source and segment definitions that have been reviewed and can be seen as the source of truth.
-Definitions that are part of the Metric Hub can be referenced in configurations of other tooling as well, such as [Jetstream](https://experimenter.info/jetstream/jetstream/) and [OpMon](https://docs.telemetry.mozilla.org/cookbooks/operational_monitoring.html?highlight=opmon#operational-monitoring-opmon).
+Definitions that are part of Metric Hub can be referenced in configurations of other tooling as well, such as [Jetstream](https://experimenter.info/jetstream/jetstream/) and [OpMon](https://docs.telemetry.mozilla.org/cookbooks/operational_monitoring.html?highlight=opmon#operational-monitoring-opmon).

 Generated docs for available metrics is available [here](https://mozilla.github.io/metric-hub).

 ## Adding definitions

 To add or update a project configuration, open a pull request against [metric-hub](https://github.com/mozilla/metric-hub).
 CI checks will validate that the structure of the definitions as well as the SQL syntax is correct.
-A review is required before changes can get merged.
+A review by data science is required before changes can get merged.

 Definitions are part of config files that are written in [TOML](https://toml.io/en/).
 These definitions files are platform-specific and located in the [`definitions/` directory of the metric-hub repository](https://github.com/mozilla/metric-hub/tree/main/definitions).
 Definitions files are named after the platform they target, for example definitions related to Firefox Desktop are in the `firefox_desktop.toml` file.